MichiganTechResearchInstitute/CarbonDataExplorer/README.md

 Quick Start
 -----------

-After installation on either OS, perform the following steps to get the application up and running.
+After installation on either OS, perform the following steps to begin using the Carbon Data Explorer.

-1. **Load** your data using `flux-python-api` (see `./flux-python-api/README.md` for more details and other data manipulation capabilities).
+1. **Load** some data using `flux-python-api` (see `./flux-python-api/README.md` for more details and other data manipulation capabilities).

     A small sample dataset is available in `./flux-python-api/fluxpy/tests/`; use the following command to load this sample data and test that `flux-python-api` installed correctly.

-    * If using a `virtualenv` (subsitute path to your `virtualenv` not using default):
+    * If using a `virtualenv` (subsitute path to your `virtualenv` if not using default):

             $ /usr/local/pythonenv/flux-python-api-env/bin/python ./flux-python-api/manage.py load -p ./flux-python-api/fluxpy/tests/casagfed2004.mat -m SpatioTemporalMatrix -n SAMPLE_casagfed2004